mutagen-io/mutagen/doc/ignores.md

 will suddenly become unignored and propagated (causing conflicts or security risks) or silently ignored).

-Global ignores are specified in the `~/.mutagen.toml` as follows:
+Global ignores are specified in the `~/.mutagen.toml` file as follows:

     [ignore]
     default = [